-To bring about the brotherhood of man, we need to AVOID religion.
+To bring about the brotherhood of man, we need to avoid religion.
 It has never worked in the larger context.
-Yes, you can bring a congregation together and get them to profess to agree on what is “true” and what is “false,” but sooner or later, it will split with itself and there will always be rival groups with different beliefs.
-As we’ve seen in the past millennia and a half, this does NOT lead to the brotherhood of man but to war, bloodshed, and exclusion.
+You can bring a congregation together and get them to profess to agree on what is “true” and what is “false,” but sooner or later, it will split with itself and there will always be rival groups with different beliefs.
+As we’ve seen in the past millennia and a half, this does not lead to the brotherhood of man but to war, bloodshed, and exclusion.
 Formal Christianity started out with exclusion and it hasn’t been able to shake the parasitic infection since.
 It tries.
 I know it’s trying, but words like “divine” cannot be used to describe humans without getting us all into a lot of sloppy thinking and, sooner or later, will lead to conflict and contention.

 To get our society back together, we are going to have to develop an alternate vocabulary.
 If there are atheists and agnostics and Buddhists and Hindus among us, “God” and “divine” are, at their best, fairly meaningless words and, more often than not, lead to conflict and exclusion.
 Giving words an alternate meaning isn’t going to work, either.

-I chose the word “usurp.”
+I choose the word “usurp.”
 When men profess to know what Jesus thought or what God wants, they take on a position of higher authority than average people.
 So, here is Michael Morwood pretending to be superior to the rest of us.

 I, for one, am sick of the deception.
 Biblical scholars know what the authors of the Bible — all men — are said to have said or said to have said that Jesus said.
-But he can’t speak of God or Jesus with any clarity or certainty!
+But they can’t speak of God or Jesus with any clarity or certainty!
 Jesus said in the Beatitudes that lots of people will be blessed.
 And he is said to have said in Luke that all non-believers will go to Hell.
 Which is it?
-Both can’t be right.
+Both can’t be an accurate description of reality.
 There are lies in the Bible.
 People didn’t live over 900 years.
 The worldwide flood didn’t happen.
 And the world and the universe existed well before 4004 B.C.
 So what makes a Biblical scholar any more aware of what God is or what Jesus was than the rest of us?

 Religion — at least religion based on irrational belief (including belief in the inerrancy of ancient scholars) — can be set aside and non-religious rhetoric put in its place.